 Use value assessment has survived two court challenges.
 The first, Norquist vs. Zeuske, dealt with the basic constitutionality of use value.
 The Supreme Court dismissed that lawsuit in 2002, upholding use value as legal.

 Mallo vs. Department of Revenue dealt with the DOR’s early implementation of the law, with the plaintiffs claiming the DOR could not implement administrative rules that superseded the legislature’s intended phase-in period.
 The Supreme Court ruled in 2002 that DOR was indeed able to speed the implementation because the legislature had not directed that the full ten years must be used.

 Current Issues & Status

-The Farmland Advisory Council will meet in the fall of 2011 to establish use value assessment rates for all classes of agricultural land in each municipality for 2012.
+The Farmland Advisory Council meets each fall to establish use value assessment rates for all classes of agricultural land in each municipality for the upcoming tax year.
 The Wisconsin Farm Bureau Federation supports use value assessment, as it ensures the ability of Wisconsin family farmers to remain profitable while protecting one of our state’s most important resources, farmland.